Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Introduction

-We now summarize the main technical strategies that we adopt in each region of the black hole interior (see also Fig.\ \ref{fig:bh_interior}).
+We now summarize the main technical strategies that we adopt in the paper (see also Fig.\ \ref{fig:bh_interior} for the partition of the black hole interior that we adopt) and how they differ from the techniques of \cite{CGNS4} and \cite{VdM1}.
 Here, the quantities $r_{-}$ and $r_+$ represent the radii of the Cauchy horizon and of the event horizon, respectively, of the fixed sub-extremal Reissner-Nordstr{\"o}m-de Sitter black hole.
-We recall that in section \ref{subsec:main_results} we presented the coordinates $u$ and $v$ and the function $\Omega^2$ (see \eqref{prelim_metric}).
-The function $\mu$ is defined in \eqref{def_mu}. \begin{itemize} \item \textbf{Event horizon}, section \ref{sec:EH}: the exponential Price law gives an upper bound on the scalar field, determined by the term $e^{-sv}$, for a fixed $s \in (0, +\infty)$.
-We then obtain an exponentially fast convergence of the main dynamical quantities to those of the reference Reissner-Nordstr{\"o}m-de Sitter black hole.
-We mainly follow \cite{VdM1} for this result (there, the convergence is inverse polynomial since $\Lambda$ is zero). \item \textbf{Redshift region}, section \ref{sec:RR}: this is the region bounded between the event horizon and the curve of constant radius $R$, where $0 < r_+ - R < \delta$, for some small $\delta > 0$.
-Here, the redshift effect competes with the exponential Price law.
+We recall that in section \ref{subsec:main_results} we presented the coordinates $u = u_{\text{Kru}}$, $v = v_{\text{EF}}$ and the function $\Omega^2$ (see \eqref{prelim_metric}).
+The functions $\varpi$ and $\mu$ are defined in \eqref{def_varpi} and \eqref{def_mu}, respectively. \begin{itemize} \item \textbf{Redshift effect}, sections \ref{sec:EH}, \ref{sec:RR} and \ref{sec:NR}: Along the event horizon, we assume an exponential Price law upper bound $e^{-sv}$, for a fixed $s \in (0, +\infty)$, for the scalar field.
+Near the event horizon, the redshift effect competes with the exponential Price law.
 This is translated into the presence of the slower\footnote{Here, $c(s)$ is bounded from above by a value depending on the surface gravity of the event horizon of the final black hole, see definition \eqref{def_cs}.} decay rate $e^{-c(s)v}$, rather than $e^{-sv}$.
-The monotonicity results and Gr{\"o}nwall inequalities adopted in the real-scalar-field case are replaced by a bootstrap argument, which can be closed by using the smallness of the geometric quantity $|r - r_+|$.
-This differs from the case of \cite{VdM1}, where the coordinate-dependent quantity $U \Omega^2(0, v)$ is the one assumed small in the analogous region.
-An advantage of our construction is that the control on the radius function $r$ follows automatically.
-This is particularly relevant here since the cosmological constant is always coupled to a function of $r$ in the main equations of our PDE system.
-The definition of $c(s)$ and the bootstrap procedure is planned so as to deal with the competition between the two exponentially decaying terms. \item \textbf{No-shift region}, section \ref{sec:NR}: the past of this region is bounded by the curve\footnote{We denote curves of constant area-radius $\varrho$ by the notation $\Gamma_{\varrho}$, see also section \ref{section:curves}.} $\Gamma_R$, while the future is determined by $\Gamma_Y$, where $0 < Y - r_{-} < \Delta$ for some small $\Delta > 0$.
-Since the distance between $r$ and either $r_+$ or $r_{-}$ is bounded, but not necessarily small, the bootstrap argument of the previous region does not apply.
-Instead, we further divide this set into finitely many subregions in which we have a finer control on the area-radius function.
-We deduce the main estimates on each subregion by induction, where the inductive step is proved by bootstrap.
-A similar technique was also used in \cite{VdM1}.
-The core point of the proof consists of bounding the negative quantity $1-\mu$ away from zero, as done in \cite{CGNS4}.
-Differently from the latter paper, however, the monotonicity properties of $\varpi$ are now lacking.
-In their place, we exploit bootstrap arguments. \item \textbf{Early blueshift region}, sections \ref{sec:EBR1} and \ref{sec:EBR2}: it is enclosed by the curves
+The monotonicity results and Gr{\"o}nwall inequalities adopted in the real-scalar-field case are replaced by a bootstrap argument.
+The latter is analogous to the procedure in \cite{VdM1}, where however in our case we need to take care of the different decay rates in function of $s$, due to the exponential nature of the estimates. \item \textbf{Blueshift effect}, sections \ref{sec:NR}, \ref{sec:EBR1}, \ref{sec:EBR2}, \ref{section:lateblueshift}: Near the Cauchy horizon (whose existence is proved at the end of section \ref{section:lateblueshift}) an exponentially growing contribution, arising from blueshift, affects the main estimates.
+However, this effect is relevant only in a relatively small region in which we can still propagate the previously obtained decay rates, up to a small error in the exponent of the main terms.
+In \cite{CGNS4}, this was dealt with by using the monotonicity properties of $\varpi$ (for instance to bound $1-\mu$ away from zero in the no-shift region and to show the integrability of $\partial_u r$ and $\partial_v r$ near the Cauchy horizon).
+In our case, however, these monotonicity properties are lacking.
+In their place, we exploit bootstrap arguments.